Studio Movie Grill at 69th Street

 Appropriately enough for a shopping area that has many Art Deco buildings, the theater’s exterior is neo-Deco.
 There are nine auditoriums, which are “shoebox”-style screening rooms rather than the auditoriums with stadium seating and very large screens found in today’s megaplexes.

 It was closed in mid-December 2012.
-Due to reopen late-July 2015 as a Studio Movie Grill with 9 auditoriums and a bar.
+It reopened July 23, 2015 as a Studio Movie Grill with 9 auditoriums and a bar.

 Just login to your account and subscribe to this theater